JamiePringle/ByersPringle_InteractiveVisualization/CodeFor_ByersPringle/README.txt

     dataFiles: a directory where the results of the calculations of 01_Get_and_Trim_data.R will be placed.

+    plot_results_on_map.R: This is a little example of how to process and display the quantities calculated by 01_Get_and_Trim_data.R or derived from that data using equations in the paper.
+See below.

 The results of the calculations in 01_Get_and_Trim_data.R will be stored in CSV files in dataFiles.
 These, when loaded into R, will result in a data frame with the following fields: